Microtricity's terms and conditions

 Nominated Recipient - means a person appointed by you to receive FIT Payments in respect of an accredited Generation Unit owned by you and recorded as such on the Central FIT Register

 Nominated Recipient Request Form – the form we ask you to complete when you wish to nominate someone to receive FIT Payments instead of you.

 Off-Grid – means where the Generation Unit is not connected to the Distribution Network.

 Ofgem – the Office of Gas and Electricity Markets who regulate the Feed-in Tariff, or any regulatory organisation which replaces it.

 Permitted Exemption – means a public grant made in respect of costs not associated with installation of the Generation Unit (e.g. where there is a local Distribution Network upgrade), to mitigate certain environmental harm or one made under the De Minimis Exemption.

-Premises – the property at which the Generation Unit is installed and where you have an Associated Supply.
+Premises – the property at which the Generation Unit is installed.

 ROO-FIT – means the process of accreditation by Ofgem for a Generation Unit that is not covered by MCS.